code-kern-ai/bricks/extractors/python_functions/window_search/code_snippet.md

 YOUR_WINDOW: int = 4 # choose any window size here
 YOUR_LABEL: str = "PERSON"
-YOUR_ATTRIBUTE: str = "text" # choose any available attribute here
+YOUR_ATTRIBUTE: str = "text" # only text attributes
 YOUR_LOOKUP_VALUES: List[str] = ["join"] # this could also be coming from a knowledge base via `import knowledge`

 def window_cue_search(record):